oracle/gdk-vscode-extensions/micronaut-tools/README.md

 4. When prompted, select **Micronaut**, then **Micronaut Data Repository Interfaces from Entity**.
 5. From the list of entities, select the entities for which you want to create corresponding repositories.
 6. Click **Enter**.

-**TODO** : Show how you can run this locally, talking to a remote DB.

 ## Extension Settings